top of page

 Mass photometry is a novel analytical technique that analyzes antibody samples by determining the molecular mass distribution of antibodies at the single-molecule level.
 It can resolve antigen-antibody interactions, antibody aggregation, and fragmentation – all with minimal sample consumption and in a turnaround time of just a few minutes.

 Delivered by the TwoMP mass photometer, the technique is ideal for testing antibody samples at various stages during the production process, quickly delivering up-to-date data on affinity and sample integrity, with minimal disruption.
-Macro mass photometry can also quantify interactions of individual antibody molecules with target molecules.
+Mass photometry can also quantify interactions of individual antibody molecules with target molecules.

 Figure 1: The monoclonal antibody Herceptin (trastuzumab) and its target, Her2, were measured individually and in mixtures, demonstrating the instrument’s ability to quantify the interactions of individual antibody molecules with target molecules.